 The big component that I’m leaving out, of course, is all of the technical devices to help you move more — FitBit, Jawbone, etc, etc., which I’ve been looking into but don’t yet have personal experience with — but the whole goal of those devices is to encourage you to get more exercise in your life.

-So, readers: do you work out in the middle of your workday?
+So, readers: do you work out in the middle of your workday or otherwise fit exercise into a busy day?
 How else do you try to fit more exercise into your life?
 Are there any apps or devices that you use and love?